 - Outsource to a testing partner: OEMs build the assemblies in-house and send them to an outside company for testing.

-- Outsource to a contract assembly partner that offers testing services: OEMs ask a contract assembly partner to manufacture and test assemblies for them.
+- Outsource to a contract manufacturing partner that offers testing services: OEMs ask a manufacturing partner to build and test assemblies for them.

 Depending on an OEM’s capacity and resources, any of these three options could be the best.
 It’s up to them to understand the total landed cost of each option and make an informed decision.